A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Best Francesinha Porto Sandwich

-The Francesinha is a must-eat when in Porto!
-Nearly every café and restaurant in the city makes the iconic, gut-busting sandwich, but we think O Afonso makes the best ones!
+The Francesinha is a must-eat when visiting Porto in 2 days.
+Nearly every café and restaurant in the city makes the iconic, gut-busting sandwich, but we believe O Afonso has the best ones.

-Pro Tip: O Afonso is one of the featured restaurants in our guide of What and Where To Eat in Porto
+Foodie Tip: O Afonso is just one of the featured restaurants in our guide of What and Where To Eat in Porto!

 3 Days in Porto Itinerary